-Baxter's nerve entrapment refers to an entrapment of the calcaneal branch of the posterior tibial nerve (Baxter's nerve) .
+Baxter's nerve entrapment refers to an entrapment of the calcaneal branch of the posterior tibial nerve (Baxter's nerve.)
 Baxter's entrapment results in plantar heel pain.
-Baxter's entrapment is typically unilateral but my be found bilaterally.
+Baxter's entrapment is typically unilateral but may be found bilaterally.
 Baxter's entrapment is most common in patients 25-50 years of age who are active in sports or in their occupation.
 Surgical release of the nerve is the preferred method of care.

-Dull ache of the bottom and lateral aspect of the heel
+Dull ache of the bottom and lateral aspects of the heel.

 Baxter's nerve has two functions: sensory and motor.
-Sensory function refers to sensations such as light touch, vibration and the sensations of warmth and cold.
+Sensory function refers to sensations such as light touch, vibration, and the sensations of warmth and cold.
 Baxter's nerve entrapment will result in loss of sensation and pain in the plantar heel.
-Motor function is the ability to make a muscle operate.
+Motor function is the ability to make a muscle contract.
 Baxter's nerve supplies motor innervation to the abductor digiti minimi muscle.
-The function of the abductor digiti minimi muscle is to abduct or pull the little toe away from the fourth toe.
-In extreme cases of Baxter's nerve entrapment the motor function of the abductor digiti minimi muscle may be compromised.
+The function of the abductor digiti minimi muscle is to abduct, or pull, the little toe away from the fourth toe.
+In extreme cases of Baxter's nerve entrapment, the motor function of the abductor digiti minimi muscle may be compromised.
 This test can be misleading in that many patients cannot abduct the little toe at all.

-Other methods of treatment include cryosurgical neurolysis, chemical neurolysis and radiofrequency ablation.
-Each of these methods use cold, chemicals or heat to ablate or destroy Baxter's nerve.
+Other methods of treatment include cryosurgical neurolysis, chemical neurolysis, and radiofrequency ablation.
+Each of these methods uses cold, chemicals or heat to ablate or destroy Baxter's nerve.
 The literature does not discuss success rates of these methods compared to traditional external (surgical) neurolysis.
-When comparing the safety and efficacy of each of these methods of care you must remember that surgical neurolysis is a nerve-sparing surgery whereas cryo, chemical and radio frequency ablation are nerve-destructive procedures.
-Therefore patients considering one of these methods of treatment should discuss the pros and cons with their doctors prior to surgery.
+When comparing the safety and efficacy of each of these methods of care you must remember that surgical neurolysis is a nerve-sparing surgery, whereas cryo, chemical, and radio-frequency ablation are nerve-destructive procedures.
+Therefore, patients considering one of these methods of treatment should discuss the pros and cons with their doctors prior to surgery.

 When Baxter's nerve entrapment is suspected and is found in conjunction with plantar fasciitis, surgical external neurolysis and a plantar fasciotomy may be performed at the same surgical setting.